AnmolK99/Facial-Landmark-Masking-CNN/README.md

 The Model being trained for 100 epocs shows accuracy and loss metrics as shown on below graphs
 ![Accuracy Visualization](https://github.com/AnmolK99/Facial-Landmark-Masking-CNN-/blob/main/images/accuracy_metrics.png)
 ![Loss Visualization](https://github.com/AnmolK99/Facial-Landmark-Masking-CNN-/blob/main/images/loss_metrics.png)
+(Above Model is trained on fast GPU of Google Colab cloud environment, if you want to try it just export the dataset and .ipynb file to colab directory and run the commands there)

 This Method is Detecting the 15 Facial Landmarks using CNN,
 many other pre-built libraries with > 20 facial landmark identification can be found over the Internet such as ,